Roy Green: Professional career

-Green was drafted by the Cardinals in the fourth round of the 1979 NFL draft, as a strong safety and kick returner.
+Green was drafted 89th overall by the Cardinals in the fourth round of the 1979 NFL draft, as a strong safety and kick returner.
 In 1979, he was primarily a kick returner, but also returned punts and was the back-up strong safety.
 He starred as a rookie returning kicks, including a 106-yard return for a touchdown against the Dallas Cowboys, tying an NFL record at the time.
 (As of 2024, the record is 109 yards, set by Cordarrelle Patterson in 2013.)
 He did catch one pass in 1979, but none in 1980.
 In 1980, he started six games at free safety, with one interception, while returning kicks and averaging 10.5 yards per punt return, with one return for a touchdown.
 Green also played well at cornerback.

 In 1981, Green was a two-way player.
 He stepped in as wide receiver part-time and managed to gain 708 yards on merely 33 catches, which equated to nearly 21.5 yards per catch.
-On September 20 against the Washington Redskins (now the Washington Commanders), he caught a 58-yard touchdown pass and recorded an interception in the same game.
+On September 20 against the Washington Redskins, he caught a 58-yard touchdown pass and recorded an interception in the same game.
 This made him the first player since Washington's Ed Sutton on December 8, 1957, playing both running back and defensive back, to do both in the same game.
 Green did this twice more that year against the Dallas Cowboys and Washington.
 The following season, Green fully transitioned to wide receiver and performed well in the strike-shortened season.
 Altogether he played 1½ two-way seasons, and during some of that time was also returning punts and kickoffs.
 While a normal player might participate in as many as 60-70 plays a game, in 1981, Green participated in 108 plays in just a single game by playing on offense, defense and four special teams.

 Green truly shined during the next several seasons, particularly in 1984 when his 1,555 receiving yards led the league, and were then the third highest in a season (through the 2005 season; this has since dropped to fortieth as of 2024).
 In 1983, he led the league with 14 receiving touchdowns.
 Green led the Cardinals in receiving in 1983 (78 receptions/1,227 yards), 1984 (78 receptions/1,555 yards) and 1988 (68 receptions/1,097 yards; during those intervening years, veterans Pat Tilley and J. T. Smith split time leading the team in receiving).
 Green was selected first-team All-Pro in 1983 and 1984 and was also chosen to play in the Pro Bowl both years.